ploomber/doc/doc/apps/solara.md

 - Add custom [domains or subdomains](../user-guide/custom-domains.md) to your application
 - [Task queues](task-queues) to scale applications to more users

+## Troubleshooting

+By default applications run with Python 3.11.
+Refer to this [section](../faq/faq.md#customize-deployment) for customized deployments.
+[Here](https://github.com/ploomber/doc/tree/main/examples/solara/docker-based) is a sample Docker-based `Solara` application.

 ## Examples